Plain of Jars: Archaeological research

-A cave at Site 1 is a natural limestone formation with an opening to the northwest and two man-made holes at the top.
-These holes are thought to have been chimneys for a crematorium.
-French geologist and amateur archaeologist Madeleine Colani excavated inside the cave in the early 1930s and found material to support a crematorium theory.
 Colani also recorded and excavated at twelve Plain of Jars sites and published two volumes with her findings in 1935.
 Colani concluded that the Plain of Jars was an Iron Age burial site.
 Inside the jars she found, embedded in black organic soil, coloured glass beads and burnt teeth and bone fragments, sometimes from more than one individual.
 Around the stone jars, she found human bones, pottery fragments, iron and bronze objects, glass and stone beads, ceramic weights and charcoal.
 The bone and teeth inside the jars show signs of cremation, while the burials surrounding the jars yield unburnt secondary burial bones.